top of page

 Duality of light: bridging the gap between wavelength and momentum

 Einstein's discovery initiated a countdown for the development of the brand-new field in physics, quantum mechanics.
-Science advances on the principle of consistency, building bridges between new ideas and established knowledge.
-In physics, it's insufficient to merely state duality; a quantitative connection between the two properties must be determined.
+Science advances on the principle of consistency, building bridges from established knowledge.
+In physics, it is insufficient merely to state duality.
+The quantitative relation between the two properties must be determined.
 The primary characteristic of a wave is its wavelength λ, while the main characteristic of a particle is its momentum p.
-The relationship between these two quantities was derived from energy considerations.
+The relationship between these two quantities was derived from energy considerations by the young French physicist Luis de Broglie in 1924.

 Four years earlier, in 1901, Max Planck introduced his equation, E = hν, which connects the energy of electromagnetic radiation to its frequency ν, with h being Planck's constant.
 At that time, electromagnetic radiation was still regarded as a wave.
-With the introduction of discrete "energy packets", the energy-frequency relation established by Planck could now be applied to a single photon and expressed in terms of wavelength λ.
+With the introduction of discrete "energy packets", Planck's energy-frequency relation could now be applied to a single photon and expressed in terms of its wavelength λ.

 If a photon possesses energy E, it must also have momentum p.
 Einstein, in his theory of special relativity, proposed the relationship between energy and momentum as

 Because a photon's rest mass is zero, the equation reduces to E = pc.
-We have established a quantitative link between two sides of the wave-particle duality, the wavelength λ and the momentum p.
+We have established a quantitative link between two aspects of wave-particle duality: the wavelength λ and the momentum p.
 The final equation below reveals that wavelength and momentum are inversely proportional: the greater the momentum, the shorter the wavelength.
 This relation was experimentally validated in phenomena like Compton scattering.
 Gamma rays, with their exceptionally short wavelengths, possess much higher momentum than long-wavelength radio waves.

 From light to matter: de Broglie's hypothesis